douglasgreen/outlines/computing/computer_programming/code_reviews.md

 3. Enhanced Documentation:

-    -   With team members not physically co-located, there\'s a greater emphasis on thorough documentation to ensure everyone understands the code changes and review comments.
+    -   With team members not physically co-located, there's a greater emphasis on thorough documentation to ensure everyone understands the code changes and review comments.

 4. Cultural and Communication Challenges: